 Emergence

 The operational energy distribution system is assessed to be highly indeterminable upon concluding the literature review.
 One reason for this is the volatility associated with the energy markets affecting future growth in price.
 It is difficult to project the direction of energy price given that the DoD’s demand may move in either direction going forward based on the potential conflicts (or relative lack of or reduction in conflicts) in the future.
 As noted in the Operational Energy Strategy: Energy for the Warfighter source document, the types of operations to be undertaken are unknown but a subject for many planning activities.
 Guidance exists to influence that planning to consider the energy stability and security for future operations.
 That is still a difficult forecasting task when the amount of future local supply and local power generation capabilities are undetermined, and the security of local supply is weighed as a risk.
 Even the amount of and types of future domestic energy source extraction and production are not known.
-As pointed out in the HASC statement made by the Assistant Secretary of the Army for Installations, Energy, and Environment – numerous investments are being made in science and technology toward energy efficiency, and renewable energy.
+As pointed out in the House Armed Services Committee (HASC) statement made by the Assistant Secretary of the Army for Installations, Energy, and Environment, numerous investments are being made in science and technology toward energy efficiency, and renewable energy.
 Some early trials are proving successful, but there is uncertainty in knowing which new technologies within the portfolio will succeed in being deployed widely.
-The candidate technologies that succeed will determine the necessary interfaces between the constituent systems and platforms and the type of new infrastructure and infrastructure modifications that will be required to support the revised, more efficient operational energy distribution system of systems in the future.
+The candidate technologies that succeed will determine the necessary interfaces between the constituent systems and platforms and the type of new infrastructure and infrastructure modifications that will be required to support the revised and more efficient operational energy distribution system of systems in the future.

-There are also some foreseen emergence properties, determined by future limitations on budget narrowing the possible future technologies that investment will be directed toward.
+There are also some foreseen emergence properties that are determined by future limitations on budget narrowing and the possible future technologies that investment will be directed toward.
 Furthermore, efforts are underway to steer operational energy governance toward a more centralized approach.
-Among them is the establishment of an Assistant Secretary of Defense for Operational Energy Strategy for the DoD, and the Joint Operational Energy Initiative (JOEI) led by PEO Combat Systems and Combat Systems Support (PEO CS&CSS) and the Tank Automotive Research, Development and Engineering Center (TARDEC).
+Among them is the establishment of an Assistant Secretary of Defense for Operational Energy Strategy for the DoD, and the Joint Operational Energy Initiative (JOEI) led by PEO CS&CSS and the Tank Automotive Research, Development and Engineering Center (TARDEC).
 The assessment of the emergence characteristic is shown in Figure 6.

 Figure 6.
 Emergence Scale and Assessment of Operational Energy Distribution.